-Ms. Moerel advises European and U.S.-headquartered data-driven companies on their global information governance, strategy, and compliance.
-She is frequently called upon by European regulators for counsel, and heads the Global Privacy Group (GPG), a working group of chief privacy officers and in-house lawyers at leading European multinationals.
+Her counsel is sought by European regulators for counsel, and heads the Global Privacy Group (GPG), a working group of chief privacy officers and in-house lawyers at leading European multinationals.
 The GPG developed a set of Binding Corporate Rules (BCR), which have since received EU-wide approval.

 BCR.
 Ms. Moerel is widely recognized as the leading global expert on BCR and authored Binding Corporate Rules, Corporate Self-Regulation of Global Data Transfers, published by Oxford University Press in 2012, which is considered the leading textbook on BCR.
 She is MoFo’s lead counsel on BCR, with unsurpassed experience advising multinational companies in obtaining their BCR approvals throughout the EU.

 Cybersecurity.
 Ms. Moerel is a member of the Dutch Cyber Security Council, the advisory body of the Dutch cabinet on cybersecurity, which works with government, private industry, academia, and law enforcement to combat cybercrime.
+She also provides cyber security advice to the European Union Horizon 2020 Framework Program for Research and Innovation.
 Ms. Moerel assists clients in responding to cross-border regulatory investigations and in preparing for and responding to data security incidents.
 She has represented companies in some of the largest global data breaches, and in inquiries and investigations before regulatory authorities worldwide.

+Market Recognition.
 Ms. Moerel practiced data protection in the Netherlands for over 25 years and was consistently ranked in Band 1 by Chambers for the Netherlands.
 After joining Morrison & Foerster’s Berlin office in 2015, she was ranked Band 1 in Chambers Europe 2015.
-She is also a professor of global ICT law at Tilburg University, where she teaches global data protection and e-commerce, and serves as an arbitrator and mediator with WIPO and the Dutch institute for ICT disputes.
+She is also a professor of Global ICT law at Tilburg University, where she teaches global data protection and e-commerce.

 Chambers Europe 2014 “An authority on data protection matters”.